ScottLogic/blog/_posts/2016-11-01-go-particle-simulation.md

 title: Creating a Simple Particle Simulation with Go
 date: 2016-11-01 00:00:00 Z
 categories:
-- wferguson
 - Tech
 tags:
 - featured
 author: wferguson
 layout: default_post
 summary: In this post, I take a look at writing a simple particle simulation as a way of learning some of the basics of the Go language.
 image: wferguson/assets/featured/particles.png
 ---